Get Cosy With The Best Sunday Roasts in Melbourne

 Half Moon

-End the weekend on a high note with a comforting classic by settling in for the full, 5-star Sunday roast experience at Half Moon.
-Here, succulent porchetta, Roaring Forties lamb, free-range chicken, and Cape Grim beef are served out, family-style, from their glowing rotisserie.
+End the weekend on a high note with the ultimate Sunday roast experience at Half Moon.
+Indulge in succulent porchetta, Roaring Forties lamb, free-range chicken, and Cape Grim beef, all served family-style from their glowing rotisserie.

-For $34, enjoy a hearty plateful, complete with a roast vegetable medley.
-Yorkshire pudding and swimming pool's worth of perfectly rich gravy.
-It's a feast that tastes as divine as the ambiance of this upscale but laidback Brighton establishment.
+For $34, you’ll get a generous plate piled high with roast vegetables, Yorkshire pudding, and a swimming pool’s worth of perfectly rich gravy.
+It’s a feast that tastes as divine as the upscale yet laidback ambiance of this Brighton favourite.

-Available every Sunday from 12.00pm until sold out.
+Available every Sunday from 12pm until sold out—get in early!

 120 Church Street, Brighton